-To make them more refreshing, use frozen or chilled ingredients; add ice if you wish.
+To make these drinks more refreshing, use frozen or chilled ingredients.
+Add ice if you wish.
 You can also make them before your exercise routine and keep them in the fridge, so they are chilled and ready anytime you want them.

 #1 – Chocolate, Banana Smoothie

-This is one refreshingly cool and chocolaty treat that not just tastes amazing, it’s also bursting with health.
+This refreshingly cool and chocolaty treat not only tastes amazing, it’s also bursting with health.
 In this recipe, bananas are blended with Greek yogurt and cocoa.
-Banana is considered a superfood as it’s filled with many nutrients like fibre, potassium, Vitamin B6 and Vitamin C. Bananas are called the number one fruit for athletes.
+Banana is considered a superfood, as it’s filled with many nutrients like fibre, potassium, Vitamin B6 and Vitamin C. Bananas are considered the number one fruit for athletes.
 The tryptophan content in bananas helps to improve mood and boost memory power.
-You can use frozen bananas rather than fresh ones, to make a thick slushy smoothie.
+You can use frozen bananas rather than fresh ones to make a thick slushy smoothie.

 Greek yogurt is one of the best sources of probiotics.
 These are the good microorganisms that keep your digestive tract healthy while strengthening the immune system.
 Just like bananas, Greek yogurt is a good source of calcium and potassium.
-Decreasing the sodium intake, while increasing the potassium intake, is an important dietary change for reducing the risk of cardiovascular diseases.
+Decreasing your sodium intake while increasing your potassium intake, is an important dietary change for reducing the risk of cardiovascular diseases.
 Greek yogurt is a fulfilling treat after a tiring workout.
-It is rich in amino acids that are the building blocks for muscle tissue repair and regeneration.
+It is rich in amino acids; the building blocks for muscle tissue repair and regeneration.
 Greek yogurt is also rich in Iodine, which is needed for proper thyroid functioning and ultimately a healthy metabolism.

-This one looks really appetizing when served in tall glasses, garnished with slices of fresh banana
+This drink looks really appetizing when served in tall glasses, garnished with slices of fresh banana

 Recipe Source

 Loaded with superfoods, you’ll be surprised just how yummy this tastes.
-Raw red beets and strawberries are what gives that attractive red colour while almond milk, dates, cocoa and agave nectar add up to make this a really healthy drink.
-Agave nectar is said to be a healthier choice than sugar as it has a relatively low glycemic index value.
+Raw red beets and strawberries are what gives this drink its attractive red colour, while almond milk, dates, cocoa and agave nectar add up to make this incredibly healthy.
+Agave nectar is said to be a healthier choice than sugar, as it has a relatively low glycemic index value.

-Red beets are an incredible source of vitamins and minerals: beta-carotene, beta-cyanine, folic acid, potassium, magnesium, phosphorus and iron are, but a few of them.
-Ancient Romans are known to have used these medicinally as an aphrodisiac.
-The high amounts of boron in beets boost the production of human sex hormones.
+Red beets are an incredible source of vitamins and minerals: beta-carotene, beta-cyanine, folic acid, potassium, magnesium, phosphorus and iron to mention just a few.
+Ancient Romans were known to have used these medicinally as an aphrodisiac.
+The high amounts of boron in beets boosts the production of human sex hormones.

 Recipe Source